Bronchiectasis

 Chapter Information

-Bronchiectasis refers to a permanent abnormal dilation and destruction of bronchial walls, which involve both the major bronchi and bronchioles.
+Bronchiectasis is a permanent abnormal dilation and destruction of bronchial walls, which involve both the major bronchi and bronchioles.

 Classification: